ballerina-platform/module-ballerinax-cdata.connect/ballerina/Module.md

 Depending on your requirement, you can also pass optional properties and connection pool configurations during the client connector initialization.
 For more information on connection string properties, see [Connection String Options](https://cdn.cdata.com/help/LHG/jdbc/Connection.htm).

+If you want to connect to CData Connect Cloud, you don't need to specify the `url`.
+The default value will be `jdbc:cdata:connect:AuthScheme=Basic`.
+It uses Basic AuthSchema by default to connect.

 `<username>` is the email address of the user.
 For example `user@cdata.com`.
 `<password>` is a personal access token (PAT) that you generate from the **User Profile** page.